BOC-3 for reactivating an MC number

 Most reactivation BOC-3 orders submit within 30 minutes of payment and confirm via FMCSA L&I within 2 hours.
 Same-day orders placed by 4 PM Eastern typically clear by next-business-morning SAFER refresh.

-The 21-day vetting window does NOT re-trigger for a reactivating MC the same way as a brand-new application — most reactivations process inside a few business days once all the supporting filings are in place.
+The new-applicant vetting period (FMCSA lists 20-25 business days of processing) does NOT re-trigger for a reactivating MC the same way as a brand-new application - most reactivations process inside a few business days once all the supporting filings are in place.
 The BOC-3 is typically the fastest line item to clear.
 See the how-long-does-boc-3-take FAQ for L&I-side timing detail and do I need a BOC-3 for the underlying rule.

 Pricing